 Featuring incredible recreation opportunities and sublime campground amenities, Keystone State Park is a wonderful year-round attraction for RV lovers.
 For over one hundred years, locals have enjoyed the beautiful Keystone Lake as a destination for recreation.
-Originally built in 1909 by the Keystone Coal and Coke Company, this man-made lake was built to support the booming steel industry in the region.
-The company’s original stone lodge still stands today as a visitor center, where you can see many historical artifacts from its coal mining days.
+Initially built in 1909 by the Keystone Coal and Coke Company, this human-made lake was established to support the booming steel industry in the region.
+The company’s original stone lodge still stands today as a Visitor Center, where you can see many historic artifacts from its coal mining days.

 Keystone State Park features RV and tent campsites that are available from April through October.
-60 campsites are available at the Hillside Campground, which features a more remote setting in comparison to the Lakeside Campground.
-The Hillside campsites allow pets so you can camp with your furry friend.
-This campground features back-in sites to park your rig on, with gravel, asphalt, or grass surfaces.
-You can choose between an open, shaded, or partially shaded site.
-You will have access to either 30 or 50 amp electric hookups so you can live in a little luxury during your stay.
+Sixty campsites are available at the Hillside Campground, which features a more remote setting in comparison to the Lakeside Campground.
+The Hillside campsites are also pet-friendly, so you are welcome to camp with your furry friend.

+Hillside Campground features back-in sites to park your rig on, with gravel, asphalt, or grass surfaces available.
+You can choose between an open, shaded, or partially shaded site, and you will have access to either 30 or 50 amp electric hookups so you can live in a little luxury during your stay.
 Although there are no water hookups at the campsite, water faucets are accessible throughout the campground.
 The campground offers clean, modern bathhouses and hot showers.
 Each campsite has a fire ring and picnic table.
 You can park an RV or trailer that is up to 55 feet long, and reservations are available 11 months in advance of your adventure.

 Between the two campground loops, there are 11 cabins available to rent throughout the year.
 If you have friends or family who would like to camp with you but don’t have their own RV, this could be a great option for them to check out the camping lifestyle.
 Each cabin can sleep up to six people and features a kitchen with a stove, microwave, and refrigerator, and a modern bathroom.
 The cabins can also be reserved online.
 Reservations can be made up to 11 months in advance.

 Hiking is a fantastic way to explore, experience nature, and see wildlife up close.
 The wooded trails provide plenty of shade on warmer days and beautiful colors in the fall.
 Trails of varying difficulty and distances can be found throughout the park.
-There is parking available at each of the trail heads.
 Bring your binoculars in your rig for birding, or your GPS device to try geocaching in the park.
-Stone Lodge Trail is a mile-and-a-half steep loop along a ridge suited for more experienced hikers, but The McCune Run Trail is a short hike which leads to a beaver pond.
-One of the most popular hikes in the area is the Lake Side Trail is a two-mile, level trail that loops around Keystone Lake.
+Stone Lodge Trail is a 1.5-mile steep loop along a ridge suited for more experienced hikers, but The McCune Run Trail is a shorter hike that leads to a beaver pond.
+One of the most popular hikes in the area is the Lake Side Trail, which is a two-mile, level trail that loops around Keystone Lake.
 Bikes are also welcome on the Lake Side Trail.